symposium

 Center director Kirsten Pelz-Stelinski welcomed attendees and noted the Apopka, Florida, facility is continuing its mission to serve local growers, which are predominantly in the ornamental segment.
 But the facility also will be working in the urban agriculture and specialty crop segments.

 Various topics were addressed during the event, including the next farm bill, which is currently under debate in the U.S. Congress.
-Bill Messina, UF/IFAS Extension coordinator, spoke about the legislation and said the likelihood it would be passed this year appears slim.
-That’s due to the election and division between Republicans and Democrats on priorities.
+Bill Messina, UF/IFAS Extension coordinator for the Food and Resource Economics Department, spoke about the legislation and said the likelihood it would be passed this year appears slim.
+That’s due in part to the election and division between Republicans and Democrats on priorities among other factors.
 Mostly likely, this means the 2018 farm bill will be extended again this year in September.
-He said the good news is specialty crops are being represented more in the legislation.
+He said the good news is specialty crops are being more actively discussed in potential new legislation.

 Several presentations were given on cost-share opportunities growers could apply for to make improvements on their farms.
 These relate to water conservation and water quality improvements through the state water management districts and Florida Department of Agriculture and Consumer Services (FDACS) Best Management Practices (BMP) program.